casonbobo/derekMakesAMistake/README.md

 # derekMakesAMistake
-A repo for showing a merge conflict to T1
+A repo fa merge conflict to T1
+Thsi si a change